 - Avoid starving yourself in anticipation of eating at holiday parties.
 This approach can lead to eating too much of the wrong foods.

-- Continue exercising and watching your diet.
+- Continue to exercise and watch your diet.

 Managing your time